 There is, however, an excellent range of platforms where you can run those surveys, such as email, in-app, within Intercom, in SMS messages, and through links and a QR code.

 Are you wondering how much InMoment costs?
 We’re in the same boat.
 After extensive research regarding InMoment pricing, we only concluded that you have to book a demo and talk to a sales rep to get a custom pricing quote.
 The very limited reviews don’t say much either, but because of this veil of secrecy, we’re going to assume that the price is pretty high.

 Your customers are the lifeblood of your business.
 Every time you feel stuck wondering how to achieve more growth, retain more customers or move the needle, it’s simple - just ask your customers for feedback.
 It’s 2022, and collecting user feedback is no longer resolved with lengthy emails and customer interviews.

 You can collect your user feedback in seconds, thanks to Survicate.
 Our modern surveys make it easy to find out what your users think.
-Sign up for your free trial today!
+Sign up for your 10-day free trial today!

 Customer Experience Expert at Survicate

 Kinga is the creative owner of Brainy Bees.
 Kinga has over ten years of experience in marketing and delivering a bespoke customer experience across the B2B and B2C fields while redefining a client-first approach.
 She knows that insights are everywhere, kindness in business is no longer optional, and simply following trends is no longer enough.
 Also, Kinga operates at SaaStock as a Country Leader.